department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2023-09-profile-hub-usability/conversation-guide.md

 ## Warm up – X minutes

-Before we start, can you tell me a little bit about yourself?
-(If stuck, prompt to ask them about service experience, where they live, their work, etc.).
-- Do you have a VA.gov account?
-How often do you use the website?
+Let's begin.
+How often do you use the VA.gov website?

 **Think back to the last time you had to log into the VA.gov website to do something.** What did you need to do that required you logging in?

-*If not-profile-related OR if someone cites going in person or calling:*
-- Can you tell me about a time you had to update the VA with information about yourself?
+*If not-profile-related OR if someone cites going in person or calling:* Can you tell me about a time you had to update the VA with information about yourself?

-*If profile-related:*
-- Can you tell me more about your experience?
-Walk me through what you had to do.
+*If profile-related:* Can you tell me more about your experience?
+Would you be up for logging into your account to walk me through what you had to update?

+### Logging in

+Let's go ahead and log into your account

+[NTS: add more help text here]

 ## Various Profile prompts - X minutes

 _[Contact info]_ Let’s pretend you recently moved.
 How would you update your information on VA.gov to make sure letters from VA get delivered to the right place?

 - Does this information look up-to-date?

 - If you’d like to update any of this information while we’re on this call, we’d be happy to learn from your experience.

 _[DD info]_ Let’s pretend you just switched banks, and you need to update where get your payments from VA.
 Where would you go to do that on this website?

 _[Military info]_ Let’s say you want to make sure VA’s records about your service history match the information you have.
 How would you go about checking on this on VA.gov?

 - Does this information look up-to-date?

 - If you’d like to update any of this information while we’re on this call, we’d like to learn from your experience.

 _[Notif settings]_ Say you wanted to change what kinds of messages VA sends to your personal mobile device.
 How would you do that?

 - Is there anything you’d like to change or update here?

 _[Personal info]_ Let’s say you have a new nickname you’d like VA to use when communicating with you. – how would you go about updating that information on VA.gov?

 - Does this information look correct?

 - If you’d like to update any of this information while we’re on this call, please go ahead.

 _[Connected apps]_ Let’s say you linked your VA.gov account to a tool [or application?] you use on your phone.
 Now you want to remove that tool’s access to your VA.gov information.
 How would you do that?